 These 2 routes have different length and sightseeing spots.
-According to how much time you want to spend in the tiny capital city and how much you want to see of it, you can select either the short or long way (click here for long way itinerary)
+According to how much time you want to spend in the tiny capital city and how much you want to see of it, you can select either the short or long way.
+In this article we will focus exclusively on the short itinerary.
+For the long walk please click here.

 To say that Male is a strange and unique capital city is an understatement.